vzhb/FlameVision/README.md

 Contact Information:
 --------------------

-Shenzhi Li: d24092110646@cityu.edu.mo<br>
+Shenzhi Li: lishenzhi@sues.edu.cn<br>
-Shenzhi Li is with the City University of Macau, Macau, China.
+Shenzhi Li is with the City University of Macau, Macau, China and Hebei Key Laboratory of Resource and Environmental Disaster Mechanism and Risk Monitoring
+ Sanhe, China.

+Shuanglin Zhao*: zhaoshuanglin2024@163.com<br>
+Shuanglin Zhao is with the Hunan Institute of Geological Disaster Investigation and Monitoring, Changsha, China.